Polar Academy Team

 Dr Mike Wild

-Dr Mike Wild, Expedition Doctor
+Dr Mike Wild, Medical Advisor

 I am an anaesthetic trainee in South East Scotland, currently working in Edinburgh.
 Prior to studying medicine, I worked as a Sport Physiologist at the Centre for Sport and Exercise Sciences, Sheffield, with sports ranging from boxing to disability athletics.
 Having developed an interest in the outdoors through childhood holidays in Wester Ross, Scottish Highlands, I have climbed during both summer and winter in the UK, Norway, France, Russia and Morocco, with notable ascents including Mt Blanc, and Mt Maudit via the Kuffner Arete.
 I have travelled or worked throughout Europe, the USA, Africa, and Central and South East Asia.
 I am a keen runner, particularly over longer distances having completed the Paddy Buckley Round in North Wales, and Ironman France in 2009.
 Other interests include ski touring, sea kayaking and mountain biking.
 When energy reserves run low, I can be found fishing for either trout or salmon in the Borders.